semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 sem get agents
 ```

-Thisreturns all agents for all agent types, but you can use the `--agent-type` flag to filter for agents for a specific agent type.
+This returns all agents for all agent types, but you can use the `--agent-type` flag to filter for agents for a specific agent type.

 For example: